Wondai

 Wondai has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a single project that is anticipated to impact this particular area: Wondai Haly Street Retail Development, South Burnett Renewable Energy Hub, Borumba Pumped Hydro Transmission Connections, and Queensland Supergrid South are key projects, with the following list focusing on those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified one major project likely impacting the area: Wondai Haly Street Retail Development, South Burnett Renewable Energy Hub, Borumba Pumped Hydro Transmission Connections, and Queensland Supergrid South are key projects, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.